top of page

 • “You can’t mess this up or no one will take you seriously.”

-• “You don’t follow through — remember last time?”
+• “You don’t follow through—remember last time?”

 The Cost of Skipping This Step

-• You quit when things get messy.
+• You quit the moment things get messy.

 • You mistake stumbles for failure.